-- For published tariffs, Endeavour Energy requires a minimum of 30 days' notice, prior to the end of the billing cycle to which the new Network Pricing Option is intended to apply, in order to process the application. - Applications requesting a new Site Specific Pricing Option, or a change to an existing Site Specific tariff, must be submitted by 30 September.
+- For published tariffs, Endeavour Energy requires a minimum of 30 days' notice, prior to the end of the billing cycle to which the new Network Pricing Option is intended to apply, in order to process the application. - Applications requesting a new Site-Specific Pricing Option, or a change to an existing Site Specific tariff, must be submitted by 30 September.
 Pricing for approved applications will take effect on 1 July the following year. - All changes to a Pricing Option for a site with an interval meter can only take effect from the 1st day of the next month. - It is the retailer's responsibility, via their metering provider, to ensure that MSATS is populated with the correct network tariff code. - Fees apply for each completed request to change to a different Controlled Load Pricing Option where Endeavour Energy's equipment is installed.
-Information regarding fees relating to this service can be found in our Ancillary Network Services Price List. - Endeavour Energy will not accept any application not filed by a retailer, for example applications from consultants or directly from customers. - Endeavour Energy reserves the right to not process any application which includes any NMI where the retailer filing that application is not the current retailer, or for which no corresponding transfer of retailer request is found in MSATS, at the time the application is received by Endeavour Energy. - Endeavour Energy reserves the right to not process any application which includes any NMI where a change to the Metering Installation (refer Australian Energy Market Operator Metrology Procedures) has been made, but the Metering Provider / Accredited Service Provider carrying out that change has yet to lodge a Notification of Service Works with Endeavour Energy. - The required metering metrology must be in place before the application for a change of Pricing Option can be approved. - The selected pricing option for each NMI must match the customer criteria as indicated in the preceding tables.
-Tariffs N705, N706, N845, N84 and N89 are not available on application. - A customer can only move away from the Low Voltage Seasonal Time of Use Demand tariff (N19) if a history of consistently low consumption (less than 160MWh pa) over the twelve months preceding the date of the application can be established in a manner satisfactory to Endeavour Energy.
-In this event the choice of Pricing Option is limited to tariffs N90, N91, N92 or N93. - Controlled Load conversions are not part of the FBS 3000 form process. - A customer is limited to one tariff change per NMI per twelve-month period.
+Information regarding fees relating to this service can be found in our Ancillary Network Services Price List. - Endeavour Energy will not accept any application not filed by a retailer, for example applications from consultants or directly from customers. - Endeavour Energy reserves the right to not process any application which includes any NMI where the retailer filing that application is not the current retailer, or for which no corresponding transfer of retailer request is found in MSATS, at the time the application is received by Endeavour Energy. - Endeavour Energy reserves the right to not process any application which includes any NMI where a change to the Metering Installation (refer Australian Energy Market Operator Metrology Procedures) has been made, but the Metering Provider / Accredited Service Provider carrying out that change has yet to lodge a Notification of Service Works with Endeavour Energy. - The required metering metrology must be in place before the application for a change of Pricing Option can be approved. - The selected pricing option for each NMI must match the customer criteria as indicated in the preceding tables. - A customer can only move away from the Low Voltage Seasonal Time of Use Demand tariff (N19) if a history of consistently low consumption (less than 160MWh pa) over the twelve months preceding the date of the application can be established in a manner satisfactory to Endeavour Energy.
+In this event the choice of Pricing Option is limited to tariffs N91, N92 or N93. - For Controlled Load conversions Metering Service Works Meter Reconfiguration B2B Service Order must be submitted. - A customer is limited to one tariff change per NMI per twelve-month period.

-10.2.7.
+9.5.1.
 Backdating of Tariff Requests

-Endeavour Energy does not backdate any change in network pricing in cases where a retailer (or the Metering Provider, or the Accredited Service Provider (ASP), acting on behalf of the retailer) fails to adhere to the process outlined in section 10.2.
+Endeavour Energy does not backdate any change in network pricing in cases where a retailer (or the Metering Provider, or the Accredited Service Provider (ASP), acting on behalf of the retailer) fails to adhere to the process outlined in section 9.

-10.2.8.
+9.5.2.
 Default Pricing Option for Low Voltage Non-Residential Customers

-The General Supply Transitional Demand tariff (N93) is the default tariff for low voltage non-residential customers.
+The General Supply Seasonal TOU tariff (N91) is the default tariff for low voltage non-residential customers.

-Tariff N93 will be applied when an established energy consumption history is not available to allow the customer to be classified as consuming > 160MWh per annum, therefore requiring a Large Demand pricing option.
+Tariff N91 will be applied when an established energy consumption history is not available to allow the customer to be classified as consuming > 160MWh per annum, therefore requiring a Large Demand pricing option.

-Consequently, Tariff N93 is the default tariff for all new (i.e. greenfield) sites and/or NMIs relating to low voltage non-residential customers, regardless of future consumption and will be applied until a change in Pricing Option is completed in accordance with section 10 (as initiated by Endeavour Energy or the Retailer).
+Consequently, Tariff N91 is the default tariff for all new (i.e. greenfield) sites and/or NMIs relating to low voltage non-residential customers, regardless of future consumption and will be applied until a change in Pricing Option is completed in accordance with section 9 (as initiated by Endeavour Energy or the Retailer).